 The duties of a Parish Council are prescribed by law, and amended from time to time depending on policy changes by central government.
 The current policy is to make parish councils more involved and more professional (Quality Status), with a long-term objective of making them more accountable.

-In Ticknall, we are gradually moving from being mainly reactive to operating in a more proactive way.
-We have started to see the benefits of sustaining pressure on both District and County Councils – things do not happen quickly, but the sustained pressure makes things more likely to happen eventually.
-By raising the precept we are now in a position to be more flexible and able to respond faster.
+In Ticknall, there is underway a gradual movement from being mainly reactive to operating in a more proactive way.
+Ticknall has started to see the benefits of sustaining pressure on both District and County Councils – things do not happen quickly, but the sustained pressure makes things more likely to happen eventually.
+By raising the precept the Parish Council is in a position to be more flexible and able to respond faster.

-We hope that this page gives you an insight into what we do and what we stand for – and we hope it will whet your appetite to participate in meetings or even to volunteer to be an elected councillor.
+I hope that this page gives you an insight into what the Parish Council does and what they stand for – and I hope it will whet your appetite to participate in meetings or even to volunteer to be an elected councillor yourself.